Code of Conduct on Integrity

 Integrity only comes to life once people start thinking about it and talking about it with their colleagues.
 The Code of Conduct on Integrity offers a framework for acting with integrity.
 This code:

-- Protects you against undesirable behaviour.
+- Protects you from unacceptable behaviour.

 - Helps you recognise risks.